chef/chef-web-docs/content/ruby.md

 ### Verify Syntax

-Many people who are new to Ruby often find that it does not take long to get up to speed with the basics.
-For example, it is useful to know how to check the syntax of a Ruby file, such as the contents of a cookbook named `my_cookbook.rb`:
+Many people who are new to Ruby often find that it doesn't take long to get up to speed with the basics.
+For example, it's useful to know how to check the syntax of a Ruby file, such as the contents of a cookbook named `my_cookbook.rb`: